qiufengtiger/pairwise2-optimization/Readme.md

 -- nopack_kernels.h, nopack_kernels.c: SIMD kernels without packing in different size -- packed_kernels.h, packed_kernels.c: SIMD kernels with packing in different size -- Makefile

+- test_kernels_init: similar to test_kernels but testing the initialization step.
+Since we don't see any improved performance using SIMD and OpenMP, we keep the naive implement for initialization step.

 - test_correctness.sh: shell script to check kernel correctness
 - test_performance.sh: shell script to check kernel performance